Zee Horror Show: Broadcast

 Zee Cinema regularly telecasted the episodes of 1993-94 in movie format.
 On 9 August 1997, Taveez was telecast.
 Rajesh Cable recorded them and Zee Cinema had several reruns of those episodes like Khauf and Taveez under the title Chills & Thrills till 2004.

-Zee Café aired Season 1 episodes in UK with English subtitles from 2 January 2012 till 22 April 2012.

-Zee Smile started airing Anhonee from May 2015 until the closedown of the channel.

-A Pakistani channel Apna Channel started to broadcast Season 1 episodes under the title Apna Horror Show from June 2015.
-In October 2016 Pakistan government banned Indian shows and this show stopped airing.
-The show returned in August 2017 and got shut down in November 2018 again for the same reason.

 Thriller Active Channel available only on Dish TV and Videocon D2H aired some episodes of Season 1 from 30 September 2018 to 20 October 2019.

 The series aired on The Horror TV available only on Airtel Digital TV showing episodes of Season 1 from 10 May 2019 to 1 November 2019.

 Zee TV decided to rerun this series during the first lockdown from 27 April 2020 but it lasted only for 5 days.

 Starting 16 August 2021 Shemaroo entertainment re-aired this series on some channels owned by it like Thriller Active, Tata Play Adbhut Kahaniyan and Rahasmay Kahaniyan in subscription basis.
 It ran successfully till year end.